zluo/zluo.github.io/docs/books/the_old_man_and_the_sea.md

 "I would like to take the great DiMaggio fishing," the old man said.
 "They say his father was a fisherman.
 Maybe he was as poor as we are and would understand."

 ### Mark 2023-10-08
-"The great Sisler's father was never poor and he, the father, was playing in the big leagues when he was my age."

-"When I was your age I was before the mast on a square rigged ship that ran to Africa and I have seen lions on the beaches in the evening."
+"When I was your age I was before the mast on a square rigged ship(大帆船) that ran to Africa and I have seen lions on the beaches in the evening."

 "I know.
 You told me."